 Livestock and Poultry Production

-Animals reared in the district include cattle, sheep, goats, pigs, local fowls and guinea fowls.
+Animals reared in the Municipality include cattle, sheep, goats, pigs, local fowls and guinea fowls.
 In majority of cases, cattle belong to an ethnic group of farmers or family or even a whole village.
 Traditionally, most farmers in Northern Ghana rear cattle for socio-religious reasons or to serve in ritual events.
-Two factors of tradition and customs are of great importance to cattle rearing in the region: the prestige of the herd and its value as a self-sustaining investment,
+Two factors of tradition and customs are of great importance to cattle rearing in the region: the prestige of the herd and its value as a self-sustaining investment.

 The situation is quite different for small ruminants and rural poultry, where the rearing of these animals is seen as an economic venture and tends towards ownership by individuals.
 Small ruminants and poultry may be used as security in cases where inadequate rainfall may fail the subsistence farmer.
 They may also be sold for the purchase of seed and fertilizer during the cropping season and also used in the performance of traditional and religious ceremonies.
 Above all, in most rural families, small ruminants and rural poultry are most likely to be slaughtered and used in the diet as a source of protein than cattle.

 Livestock and poultry are bred under conditions, which are both extensive and traditional.
 Animal production under traditional management accounts for about 99% of the total livestock population.
-There are two private Nucleus Sheep Farms in the district.
+There are two private Nucleus Sheep Farms in the Municipality.
 These were established two years ago with the assistance of the Smallholder Agricultural Development Project (SADEP) which supplied improved breeds of Djallonke sheep to farmers.

-Marketing of livestock in general is not well organized, except in Gushiegu where there are livestock markets.
+Marketing of livestock in general is not well organized, except in Gushegu where there are livestock markets.
 But these markets are not very well developed.
 There are virtually no co-operative societies or livestock associations involved in the marketing of animals.
 The marketing of livestock is normally done on well-defined routes i.e. from farmer-dealer-middleman-butcher.

 Most farmers sell their stock to either butchers or middlemen who convey the animals to towns and cities to sell them to the abattoirs.
 The majority of animal owners take their animals, either by road or in trucks to the local markets for sale.
 In some cases, dealers go to the villages to buy these animals.
 In cases of old or weak animals, they are slaughtered in the village and the meat sold at relatively low prices.
-In spite of the importance of markets in the district, the structures are not well developed.
+In spite of the importance of markets in the Municipality, the structures are not well developed.
 Indeed, it is only the market in Gushegu that has proper stalls and sheds.

-Poverty in the Gushegu District
+Poverty in the Gushegu Municipality

 As indicated earlier, the level of poverty in the country has declined over the last ten years.
 The Ghana Livings Standards Survey (GLSS) for 1998/99 has shown that overall poverty in the country has declined from 53.7% to 39.5% while extreme poverty has reduced from 36.5% to 26.8%.
 In terms of socio-economic classification of the poor, food crop farmers are the worse hit accounting for 40% of the poor.
 There is also a gender as well as spatial/geographical dimension to the poverty profile of the country.
 With women farmers dominating the food crop cultivation it is certain that they will be the hardest hit.